Unemployment benefits: Japan

 Unemployment benefits in Japan are called "unemployment insurance" and are closer to the US or Canadian "user pays" system than the taxpayer funded systems in place in countries such as Britain, New Zealand or Australia.
 It is paid for by contributions by both the employer and employee.

-On leaving a job, employees are supposed to be given a "Rishoku-hyo" document showing their ID number (the same number is supposed to be used by later employers), employment periods, and pay (which contributions are linked to).
+On leaving a job, employees are supposed to be given a document of unemployment (離職票, rishoku-hyo) showing their ID number (the same number is supposed to be used by later employers), employment periods, and pay (which contributions are linked to).
 The reason for leaving is also documented separately.
 These items affect eligibility, timing, and amount of benefits.
 The length of time that unemployed workers can receive benefits depends on the age of the employee, and how long they have been employed and paying in.

 It is supposed to be compulsory for most full-time employees.
 If they have been enrolled for at least 6 months and are fired or made redundant, leave the company at the end of their contract, or their contract is non-renewed, the now-unemployed worker will receive unemployment insurance.
 If a worker quit of their own accord they may have to wait between one and three months before receiving any payment.